bencline1/Allpix_GaAs/doc/usermanual/development.md

     defined.
 The internal name of the module is automatically saved in the variable
     `{MODULE_NAME}} which should be used as an argument to other functions.
-    Another name can be used by overwriting the variable content, but in the examples below, \texttt{MODULENAME` is used exclusively and is the preferred method of implementation.
+    Another name can be used by overwriting the variable content, but in the examples below, `{MODULENAME` is used exclusively and is the preferred method of implementation.

 2. The following lines should contain the logic to load possible